BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

 [x] create a separate route (R1) for KC and connect to it

-[x] setup an app that use SSO, and switch configuration between R0 and R1
+[x] setup an app that use SSO, and switch configuration between R0 and R1.
+Test with different types:
+  - [x] single app: RocketChat
+  - [ ] frontend + backend: reggie
+  - [ ] multiple applications in one realm: RC + reggie + KC auth flow

 [x] test multi-domain setup in single instance:
   - action: when only have R1 redirect